ryanschwarting/coinflip-solana-program/README.md

 1. `initialize_house`: Initializes the house treasury.
 2. `fund_treasury`: Allows funding the house treasury.
-3. `create_coinflip`: Creates a new coinflip game.
+3. `create_and_play_coinflip`: Creates a new coinflip game and initiates gameplay.
-4. `play_coinflip`: Initiates the gameplay and requests randomness.
-5. `result_coinflip`: Determines the game result and handles payouts.
+4. `result_coinflip`: Determines the game result and handles payouts.
-6. `toggle_pause`: Pauses or unpauses the game contract.
+5. `toggle_pause`: Pauses or unpauses the game contract.
-7. `withdraw_house_funds`: Allows the house to withdraw funds.
+6. `withdraw_house_funds`: Allows the house to withdraw funds.

 ### Game Logic